What is a Short Sale?

 What happens to all of the money that is forgiven by my lender?

 Lenders will typically write off all of their losses on a loan.
 They will also send out a 1099 for the amount of their loss on the loan, which is commonly called the deficiency.
 In 2007, Congress passed the Mortgage Forgiveness Debt Relief Act.
-The Act states that in the event your primary residence is sold as a short sale and their is a loss, you will not be liable to pay taxes on any amount forgiven.
-Click Here to learn more information on the Mortgage Forgiveness Debt Relief Act.
-Always consult accountants and appropriate licensed persons in all tax related matters.
+Unfortunately this act expired just a few years ago.
+Always consult accountants and appropriate licensed persons in all tax related matters, as their are often ways to avoid tax liability when completing a short sale.

 Why would my lender accept a short sale on a California home?